direktspeed/portal-gateway/README.md

 A Symmetric NAT not only translates the IP address from private to public (and vice versa), it also translates ports.
 There are various rules as to how that translation and mapping occurs, but it’s safe to say that with symmetric NAT, you should never expect that the IP address/port of the source is what the destination will see.

-## ICE
+## ICE Interactive Connectivity Establishment

 It’s ICE’s job to find the best path to connect peers.
 It may be able to do that with a direct connection between the clients, but it also works for clients where a direct connection is not possible (i.e. behind NATs).

 In the case of asymmetric NAT, ICE will use a STUN (Session Traversal Utilities for NAT) server.
 A STUN server allows clients to discover their public IP address and the type of NAT they are behind.
-This information is used to establish the media connection.
+This information is used to establish the connection.
 The STUN protocol is defined in RFC 3489.

 In most cases, a STUN server is only used during the connection setup and once that session has been established, media will flow directly between clients.